Instructional Resources

 Objectives:

-Learning objectives describe the intended result of a learning experience.
+Learning objectives describe the intended result of a learning experience, from an instructor’s perspective – what they intend for students to do or know.
 They are stated in measurable terms.
 Learning objectives identify discrete aspects of a learning outcome or goal.
 Collectively, they roll up to meet learning outcomes or goals.

 We provide definitions of goals, outcomes, and objectives not as a definitive list of terms that must be used in your course but as a way to help you in your approach to developing and teaching your course.
 The following structure shows a relationship between the terms: